jlk666/jlk666.github.io/_pages/about.md

 7. **Liu, Zhuosheng**, Shaposhnikov M., Wang H., Zhuang S., Wang, L. 2022 Growth and survival of common spoilage and pathogenic bacteria in ground beef and plant-based meat analogues. *Food Research International* (IF 7.425).
 [Paper](https://doi.org/10.1016/j.foodres.2022.112408)
 8. **Liu, Zhuosheng**, Golson, K., Liao, C., Phillips, S., and Wang, L. 2021.
 Survival of common foodborne pathogens on dried apricots made with and without sulfur dioxide treatment. *Food Control* (IF 6.652).
 121, 107569.
 [Paper](https://doi.org/10.1016/j.foodcont.2020.107569)

+## In progress projects/ideas:
+1. Utilizing the Efficient Segment-Anything Model (ESAM) with visual language models for Enhanced Biomedical Image Segmentation.
+This project aims to adapt the Efficient Segment-Anything Model (ESAM), developed by Meta AI, for biomedical image segmentation tasks.
+ESAM is a lightweight version of the Segment-Anything Model (SAM), designed to reduce computational load while maintaining high performance.
+Our focus is on leveraging ESAM's capabilities to improve segmentation accuracy and efficiency in complex biomedical imaging scenarios, including MRI and CT scans.
+Additionally, we plan to integrate a Vision Language Model (VLM) to further evaluate and interpret the segmented results.
+2. Integrating Artificial Intelligence in Human-Centered Food Systems: Opportunities and Challenges.
+This project involves preparing a comprehensive review paper that explores the integration of Artificial Intelligence (AI) in human-centered food systems.
+The manuscript aims to identify and discuss the opportunities and challenges presented by the adoption of AI technologies in various aspects of food production, distribution, and consumption.
+3. Parameter-Efficient Fine-Tuning for Vision-Language Models: Enhancing CLIP with Mixture of Experts.
+This project explores the application of Parameter-Efficient Fine-Tuning (PEFT) methods to Vision-Language models, specifically focusing on CLIP (Contrastive Language-Image Pre-training).
+The study introduces a comprehensive evaluation framework to assess the performance of PEFT methods, such as prompt tuning and adapters, across diverse backbones and datasets.
+The goal is to enhance CLIP's adaptability in complex, multi-modal scenarios by leveraging Mixture of Experts (MOE) and other PEFT techniques.

 ## News:
-**March, 2024** My most review research was accepted by *International Journal of Food Microbiology*!
+**March, 2024** My most current review research was accepted by *International Journal of Food Microbiology*!
 Many thanks to my collaborators to make this happened finally!
 [Full paper](https://www.sciencedirect.com/science/article/pii/S0168160524001351#:~:text=Culture%2Dbased%20studies%20showed%20the,the%20design%20of%20control%20strategies.)

 **October, 2023** My most recent research was accepted by *Microbiology Spectrum*, I will post the code after it is available online.
 [Full paper](https://journals.asm.org/doi/10.1128/spectrum.02783-23)